Ellisande/tic-tac-toe/steps.md

 * Create a gulp.watch function to watch the css files and run css-lint and css-minify
 * Add 'watch' to the default task

+You should now see gulp minify, concat, and lint your files immediately on save.

 ## 2 - Angular Front End

 A basic angular application is already setup for you.
 Now we need to tailor it to our needs.

+Examples and documentation about Angular can be found at: http://angularjs.org

+Note: The application is expecting the your files to be built and put in the "build" directory to run.
+If you have not set this up correctly with gulp you will not see anything when you attempt to load the application.

 ### 2.1 Create a Data Structure